FrozenVoid/Game-Design-DB/GameType/MMO/Psychology/Players/Archetypes/Combat/Healer/readme.txt

 Healing is the main specialization of such archetype;
-direct spells, healing projectiles, healing auras and artifacts which add 'healing/regen', as well as potion making are primary skills.
+direct spells, healing projectiles, healing auras and artifacts which add 'healing/regen', as well as potion making are primary skills(healing with potions).

 Buffs that healers provide can be classified as A.Protection buff; add anti-curse/anti-debuff status effects.